Istanful/safettp/README.md

 ```

 ## Development
-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.
+Then, run `rspec` to run the tests.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/safettp.
+Bug reports and pull requests are welcome on GitHub at https://github.com/istanful/safettp.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).